top of page

 4. Build-up Play: In modern football, teams often play out from the back.
 Defensive midfielders are crucial in this phase, as they drop deep to receive the ball from the defenders.
 They then distribute it to more advanced players, helping the team transition smoothly from defence to attack.

 5. Maintaining Possession: Defensive midfielders are often the safest option for their teammates when under pressure.
-They can keep the ball and recycle possession, allowing their team to regroup and reorganize.
+They can keep the ball and recycle possession, allowing their team to regroup and reorganise.
 Their composure and passing ability are key in this regard.

 6. Set-piece Duties: Due to their ability to win aerial duels and read the game well, defensive midfielders are often involved in set-piece situations, both offensively and defensively.
 They can be utilized to protect against opposition set-pieces and to exploit opportunities from their own.